ivanpampulov/ivanpampulov/README.md

 ## Learning Journey

-I began my coding journey at Soft Uni in Bulgaria and am currently one step away from the advanced level.
+I began my coding journey at Soft Uni in Bulgaria and am currently one step away from the advanced level with average grade of 6.00 according to the Bulgarian system where 2.00 is the lowest and 6.00 the highest.
+Check Repositories for more info.

 ## Connect with Me